Vinayaka2k/MyBlogApp/README.md

 ### Post
 Used to post a new blog.
 Multiple states are created for blog items like content, desc, thumbnail, etc. A basic form is displayed for the user to enter all the blog details and the above state values are updated on every change of the input fields. on submit, `setLoading` is set to true and a post request is made to the endpoint `/api/post`.
 And `useBearer` hook is used to provide the authToken to authenticate the current user.
 Once the blog has been posted, `useNaviagte` hook is used to naviagte to the newly created blog `/blog/:id`

+### Blog
+Used to display a single blog. `useLocation` hook is used to get the current id and a post request to `/api/blog/:id` is made in the useEffect hook by getting the authToken using the `useBearer` hook.
+All the blog details like title, thumbnail, etc are set on receipt of a response and are rednered appropriatly

 ## Pseudo Components